 Mr Bell pointed out that the types of ammunition used to kill the wild-shot pheasants examined by the SHOT-SWITCH study were not known for carcasses from which no pellets were recovered.
 Mr Bell argued from this that, in the 2022/2023 season, the proportion of wild-shot pheasants killed using lead ammunition could feasibly be as low as 62% (if every wild-shot bird examined from which no pellet was recovered was killed using non-lead shot) or as high as 96% (if every wild-shot bird examined from which no pellet was recovered was killed using lead shot).
-In support of this argument, Mr Bell mentioned that some shooters who are experienced with steel ammunition 'might' argue that pheasants killed by steel shot were more likely to have no shotgun pellets present in the carcass than those killed using lead shot.
+In support of this argument, Mr Bell mentioned that some shooters who are experienced with steel ammunition 'might' argue that pheasants killed using lead shot.
 This could occur if steel shot are more likely to pass through the bird's body than are lead shot.
 If that was true, the real percentage of pheasants killed using steel shot would be higher than that estimated by SHOT-SWITCH.
 However, it is not clear whether these experts have any evidence for this.
-Mr Bell concluded that the authors of the SHOT-SWITCH paper 'casually discarded' information on the uncertainty attached to the proportions of pheasants killed using lead and non-lead ammunition, largely because they failed to address this concern.
+Mr Bell concluded that the authors of the SHOT-SWITCH paper 'casually discarded' information on the uncertainty attached the proportions of pheasants killed using lead and non-lead ammunition, largely because they failed to address this concern.